Roles of heating and helicity in ultrafast all-optical magnetization switching in TbFeCo

-In summary, the HD-AOS is unambiguously demonstrated in TbFeCo film by one single circularly polarized laser pulse.
-The thermal and opto-magnetic effects are seen to have different time scales, respectively.
-High pump fluences are required for the effect of the laser helicity, which is consistent with other reported works~\cite{16,17}.
-Note that the effect of accumulative heat is not excluded in our measurements, but the $\SI{1}{\kilo\hertz}$ laser repetition rate is much lower than the repetition rate used in Ref.~\onlinecite{12} which shows no significant accumulative heat.
-Besides, the reflectivity change relaxation time is quite small in our measurements so the effect of accumulative heat should not play a role.
+In summary, the HD-AOS is unambiguously demonstrated in a TbFeCo film by one single circularly polarized laser pulse.
+The thermal and nonthermal effects are seen to have different time scales, respectively.
+High pump fluences are required to observe laser helicity effects, which is consistent with other reported works~\cite{16,17}.
+Note that the effect of heat accumulation is not excluded in our measurements, but the $\SI{1}{\kilo\hertz}$ laser repetition rate is much lower than the repetition rate used in Ref.~\onlinecite{12} which shows no significant accumulative heat.
+Besides, the relaxation time of transient reflectivity response is quite small in our measurements, so the effect of accumulative heat should not play a role.
 The interplay between laser heating and helicity is stimulated by a single laser pulse.
-The integral evolution using the TR-MOKE method including the time points when it comes peak electron temperature, fully demagnetized state, magnetization switching triggered and a new magnetization direction is defined.
-Furthermore, from the sub-$\mathrm{picosecond}$ time domain evolution of HD-AOS, the observed magnetic switching time in $\SI{460}{\femto\second}$ is the fastest among the reported times~\cite{14,33,34,35}.
-On the other hand, this sub-$\mathrm{picosecond}$ switching is reproduced using a single macro-spin model based on the stochastic Landau-Lifschitz-Bloch equation, confirming the linear reversal mechanism without spin precession in the all-optically induced magnetization switching.
-Also, the simulation suggests that heating the electrons system to a critical temperature may play an important role in this kind of magnetization reversal.
-Above all, the finding of the ultrafast helicity-dependent all-optical magnetization switching in a high anisotropy system triggered by single laser pulse brings all-optical magnetic recording a major step close to the high data rate and high data density applications.
+The whole process of the magnetization switching contains four periodes; peak electron temperature achieved; the system becomes fully demagnetized, magnetization switching is triggered; and a new magnetization direction is defined.
+Furthermore, from our measurements we can see that, on the sub-$\mathrm{picosecond}$ time-scales, there is a magnetization switching time within $\SI{460}{\femto\second}$ - the fastest among the reported times in the literature~\cite{14,33,34, 35}.
+Very recently, a theoretical study by means of first-principles and model simulation predicts a magnetization switching time of $\SI{218}{\femto\second}\sim\SI{609}{\femto\second}$~\cite{54}, which is in good agreement with our findings.
+This sub-$\mathrm{picosecond}$ switching is reproduced using a single macro-spin model based on the stochastic Landau-Lifschitz-Bloch equation, confirming the linear reversal mechanism without spin precession in all-optically induced magnetization switching in TbFeCo.
+Also, the simulations suggest that heating the electron system to a critical temperature may play an important role in this kind of magnetization reversal.
+Above all, the finding of ultrafast helicity-dependent all-optical magnetization switching in a high anisotropy system triggered by a single laser pulse brings all-optical magnetic recording a major step closer to high data rate and high data density applications.

+See Supplementary Material for details of sample preparation, polar TR-MOKE setup, probe sensitivity, and theoretical modelling.
+The SIFE/SOKE contribution and the strain waves are also presented.